joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5817859/2024/10/04/milutin-osmajic-bite-owen-beck/

 **Liverpool to make late decision on Chiesa for Palace clash**\
-`Arne Slot says he will make a late call on whether Federico Chiesa will travel with Liverpool&#8217;s squad to south London for their Premier League clash at Crystal Palace on Saturday.`\
+`Arne Slot says he will make a late call on whether Federico Chiesa will travel with Liverpool&#8217;s squad for their Premier League clash at Crystal Palace on Saturday.`\
 https://nytimes.com/athletic/5817822/2024/10/04/federico-chiesa-liverpool-crystal-palace/

 **Son 'unlikely' to be available for Tottenham's trip to Brighton**\